Find friends, join a group, make the most of UCL Start browsing

 Your Rights when Living in Halls

-If you live in halls provided by UCL, you are known as an “Occupier with basic protection”.
+If you live in halls provided by UCL, you are known as an 'Occupier with basic protection'.
 This is important to know as it determines what rights you have.
-Students in halls enter into a licence agreement with UCL where you’re allowed to occupy the ‘study bedroom’.
-As a licensee you have no legal interest in the property but are required to uphold a number of obligations such as paying rent.
-For 2022/23 you can read the Licence Agreement on UCL’s website.
+Students in halls enter into a licence agreement with UCL where you’re allowed to occupy the specific accommodation (usually a ‘study bedroom’ but this can also include studios and flats) and access communal areas.
+As a licensee you have no legal interest in the property but are required to uphold a number of obligations such as paying the fees.
+For 2024/25 you can read the Licence Agreement and other general regulations on UCL’s website

-If you want to terminate the licence agreement, you can do so in the following circumstance:
+If you want to terminate the licence agreement, you can do so in the following circumstances:

 • Leaving during the first term: you must submit a ‘Notice to Quit’ request to UCL via the online accommodation portal.
-Please note that you will be liable to pay rent to UCL until another student is found that can take over your room.
-If no student is found, you are liable for the first invoicing period (until 7 January 2023).
+Please note that you will be liable to pay your accommodation fees to UCL until another student is found that can take over your room.
+If no student is found, you are liable for the first invoicing period (until 4 January 2025).

-• Leaving at the end of the first term: you must submit an online ‘Notice to Quit’ form no later than 9 December 2022.
-If you submit this after 9 December 2022, you will remain liable for rent until a student is found to take over your room.
-If no student is found, you are liable to pay rent until the end of the third term for invoicing purposes (24 June 2023 or 13 September 2023 for a 50.57 week contract).
+• Leaving at the end of the first term: you must submit an online ‘Notice to Quit’ form no later than 6 December 2024 - this is at least 28 days before the end of the first invoicing period (4 January 2025).
+If you do this, you will remain liable only until the end of the first invoicing period.
+If you submit this after 6 December 2024, you will remain liable for your accommodation fees until a student is found to take over your room.
+If no student is found, you are liable to pay your accommodation fees until the end of the third term for invoicing purposes (21 June 2025 or 10 September 2025 for a 50.57 week contract).

-• Leaving during the remaining terms: You must submit an online ‘Notice to Quit’ form and are liable to pay rent until a student is found to take over your room.
-If no student is found, you will be liable to keep paying rent until the end of the contract period (24 June 2023 or 13 September 2023 for a 50.57 week contract).
+• Leaving during the remaining terms: You must submit an online ‘Notice to Quit’ form and are liable to pay your accommodation fees until a student is found to take over your room.
+If no student is found, you will be liable to keep paying your accommodation fees until the end of the contract period (21 June 2025 or 10 September 2025 for a 50.57 week contract).

 Houses in Multiple Occupation